ifX-Dev/Full-Stack-Web3-Development-Bootcamp/README.md

 17 - 10 - 2025: Learnt more React focusing on Conditional rendering with Ternaty and AND Operator, States (Declarative and Imperative programming), React Hooks (useState), Object and Array Destructuring, Event Handling and React Forms.

 18 - 10 - 2025: Learnt more on React, Class and Function components, ES6 Spread Operator and manipulatiing Complex States

+24 - 10 - 2025: Working on the design and logic for my Capstone Project 2 (A Blog Web App Using Node.Js with Express and EJS Package)